|Nutritional Guidelines (per serving)|

 |Servings: 6 servings|

 |% Daily Value*|

 |Total Fat 0g||1%|

 |Saturated Fat 0g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Sweet, earthy beets become a refreshing chilled soup in this easy, flexible recipe.
-Serve it pureed smooth or leave it with pieces of grated beets floating in the sweet, red broth.
+You can serve it pureed smooth or leave it with pieces of the grated beets in the sweet, red broth.
 Either way, it's chock full of vitamins and entirely refreshing.

 Peel the onion and finely chop it.